wp-plugins/ultimate-auction/README.txt

 License: GPLv2 or later
 Stable tag: 0.2

-Ultimate Auction: Awesome plugin to host auctions on your wordpress site and sell anything you want.
+Awesome plugin to host auctions on your wordpress site and sell anything you want.

 == Description ==

+The **Ultimate Wordpress Auction** plugin allows easy and quick way to set up a professional auction website in ebay style.

-Hosting auctions on wp is something that not a single one of the WordPress plugins has ever gotten really right.
+Hosting auctions on WP is something that not a single one of the plugins has ever gotten really right.
 This plugin aims to fix that.

-The **Ultimate Wordpress Auction** plugin allows easy and quick way to set up a professional auction website in ebay style.

 Simple and flexible, Ultimate Wordpress Auction plugin works with any WordPress theme.
 Lots of features, very configurable.
 Easy to setup.
 Great support.